Rights & Responsibilities

 What Are My Rights?

-Consumers are entitled to the following statutory rights when entering into telecom service contracts.
+Consumers are entitled to the following statutory rights when entering into electronic communications service contracts:

-- The right to have access to basic telecommunication services at affordable and reasonable prices.
+- The right to have access to basic electronic communications services at affordable and reasonable prices.

 - The right to choose from a variety of telecom services provided.